viplavdhande91/My-Notes/JobTemplates/README.md

 ### Linkedin Referral Connection Request Template[300 Words] [For Angular & .NET Full Stack]

 ```
-Dear Ayushi,
+Dear Dushyant,
 I found your profile on Linkedin and wanted to reach out to
 discuss potentially working with your Company.
 I’m a Full Stack Developer[Angular, .NET, C#, Azure] with 2 Years of
-experience with  Nagarro.Could you please refer me.
+experience with  Nagarro.
+Could you please refer me?
 Looking forward to hearing from you.

 ```